sass/sass/proposal/module-system.changes.md

 * Added a separate section for "Determining Prefixes".

+* Make the import context mandatory everywhere, to simplify logic.
+  Implementations are still free to allocate them lazily, though.

 * Consistently put non-normative asides in block quotes.

 * Refer to "namespaces" rather than "prefixes".